fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

   during class.
 * Make sure you commit and push your work to a public github repo (or a private repo but by also inviting me as a contributor).
-* When you are done with all the assignments, add a link to the github repo in the assignment for week 1.
+* When you are done with all the assignments, add a link to your GitHub repo in the assignment for week 1.
 (You don't need to create a GitHub Pages.)

 **You should be ready to show your result/progress during our first lecture next